 - 3 cups marinara or tomato pasta sauce (try this homemade version)

 - 1 teaspoon fresh thyme leaves removed from stems

 - salt and pepper, to taste

-- Slice the potatoes, sweet potato, red bell peppers, and red onion into thin rounds (about 1/8 inch).
-Slice the zucchini and squash into slightly thicker rounds (about 1/2 inch).
+- Slice the potatoes, sweet potato, red bell peppers, and red onion into thin rounds (about ⅛ inch or ⅓ cm).
+Slice the zucchini and squash into slightly thicker rounds (about ½ inch or just over 1cm).

 - After each row add a dash of salt, pepper, and a bit of the minced garlic.
 Then layer more veg on top.

 - Pour the rest of the tomato sauce on top, pop on the lid, and set the slow cooker on high for 3-4 hours or on low for 6-8 hours.

 - To serve, garnish with some fresh basil and parmigiana region.
 Leftovers will keep for about 3-5 days in the fridge.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 Don’t forget to follow Whole Food Bellies on Pinterest for more recipe inspiration!
 Or if Pinterest isn’t your style, bookmark this post!
 Let’s keep the conversation going- join my Facebook group!